A Strong Bisimulation for a Classical Term Calculus

-\delia{Other classical term calculi exist, \eg~\cite{CurienH00, Audebaud94,Polonovski04,BakelV14}, but none of these formalisms decomposes term reduction by means of a fine distinction between multiplicative and exponential rules.
-Moreover, all these calculi lack an explicit renaming operation.
+Other classical term calculi exist, \eg~\cite{CurienH00,Audebaud94,Polonovski04,BakelV14}, but none of these formalisms decomposes term reduction by means of a fine distinction between multiplicative and exponential rules.
 Thus, the main ingredients needed to build a strong bisimulation are simply not available.
-Of particular interest would be to understand how to integrate explicit renaming in $\calcLambdaMuT$~\cite{CurienH00}, a calculus inspired from sequent calculus which is constructed as a perfectly symmetric formalism to deal uniformly with CBN and CBV.}
+Of particular interest would be obtain a strong bisimulation in the setting of $\calcLambdaMuT$~\cite{CurienH00}, a calculus inspired from sequent calculus which is constructed as a perfectly symmetric formalism to deal uniformly with CBN and CBV.

+Explicit Substitutions are a means of modeling sharing in lambda calculi and hence well suited for capturing call-by-need~\cite{AccattoliBM14}.
+We believe $\calcLambdaM$ may prove useful in devising a notion of call-by-need for classical computation.
+Our notation for explicit replacement and the notion of single replacement it supports (\cf Section~\ref{s:on_choice_of_notation}), would play a crucial role in formulating such a calculus.

-A further related reference is~\cite{HondaL10}, \delia{where PPNs are used to interpret processes from the $\pi$-calculus}.
+A further related reference is~\cite{HondaL10}, where PPNs are used to interpret processes from the $\pi$-calculus.
 A precise correspondence is established between PPN and a typed version of the asynchronous $\pi$-calculus.
-Moreover, they show that Laurent's $\eqlaurent$ corresponds exactly to structural equivalence of $\pi$-calculus processes (Prop.
-1 in op.cit).
+Moreover, they show that Laurent's $\eqlaurent$ corresponds exactly to structural equivalence of $\pi$-calculus processes (Proposition~1 in op.cit).
 In~\cite{LaurentR03} Laurent and Regnier show that there is a precise correspondence between CPS translations from classical calculi (such as $\calcLambdaMu$) into intuitionistic ones on the one hand, and translations between LLP and LL on the other.